tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 Overlay mapping
 ===============

-``Overlay mapping is used for objects that do not need a grid.``
+``Overlay mapping is used for objects that do not need to calculate intersections with other objects on the grid, also used to set a custom grid or disable snapping to the grid.``

 .. image:: images/tabs/OverlayTab/OverlayTab1.png

-You can enable it for `MapTile` layer 1-9.
+You can enable it for `MapTile` layer 1-9 (for overlay layer objects and default gameobjects (without `MapTile` component) enabled by default).

 .. image:: images/tabs/OverlayTab/OverlayTab2.png